nizzaneela/Programming_error_explanation/README.md

     print(f'95% CDI of Bayes factors with unconstrained rooting: {results[500]:.1f}, {results[19500]:.1f}') 95% CDI of Bayes factors with unconstrained rooting: 3.1, 6.0
 ```
 The central 95% of the distribution has a range similar to the size of the Bayes factors.
-The assumption of sufficient accuracy is clearly invalid.
+The assumption of sufficient accuracy is invalid.

 ## Remedies